genhernandez/ProjectDragon/README.md

 * So, enter "cd foldername" in the command line to go into that folder

+* You'll want to install the necessary gems to run the project with the command: "bundle install --wtihout production"

 * Now enter into the command line: "rails db:migrate" to create a database

 * Follow that entry with: "rails db:seed" to initialize the database

-* You'll want to install the necessary gems to run the project with the command: "bundle install --wtihout production"

 * Make sure you have rails all setup before trying to run the project locally!

-* Finally to install enter this line into the command line: "rails server -p $PORT -b $IP"
+* Finally to run the project enter this line into the command line: "rails server -p $PORT -b $IP"